Jammy2211/PyAutoLens/README.md

 ## SLACK

-We're building a PyAutoLens community on SLACK, and I recommend you contact us on this [SLACK channel](https://pyautolens.slack.com/) before getting started with PyAutoLens.
+We're building a PyAutoLens community on SLACK, so you should contact us on our [SLACK channel](https://pyautolens.slack.com/) before getting started with PyAutoLens.
 Here, I can introduce you to the community, give you the latest update on the software and discuss how best to use PyAutoLens for your science case.

 Unfortunately, SLACK is invitation-only, so first send me an [email](https://github.com/Jammy2211) requesting an invite.